Tarun-ctrl-ops/RideAlong/README.md

-# RideShareX
+# RideAlong

 ## Description
-RideShareX is a robust and feature-rich ride-sharing service built with Java, designed to simplify urban commuting.
+RideAlong is a robust and feature-rich ride-sharing service built with Java, designed to simplify urban commuting.
 Our platform seamlessly connects riders with nearby drivers, offering real-time tracking, secure payments, and a user-friendly experience.
 With integrated mapping services, users can track rides in real-time, ensuring a smooth and efficient journey from start to finish

 ## Key Features: